CEG-TU-Delft/africarain-docs/docs/source/provenance.rst

 ------------------------------
 Data are high-resolution computer simulations of localized rainstorms in sub-Saharan Africa produced using massive, crowd-sourced computing power from World Community Grid (see documentation on `The World Community Grid <https://africarain.readthedocs.io/en/latest/about.html#the-world-community-grid>`_).

+The amount of raw simulation data produced is about 0.5 PB or, in more nostalgic terms, a pile of floppy disks of over 1000 km.
+That pile would weigh over 6700 tons and would be over 1200 km high.
+About twenty variables of direct interest are stored and uploaded to the central WCG facility.
+These data are stored in netCDF files.

 Forcing data
 ------------

 Forcing data used as input for the simulation results come from:

    National Centers for Environmental Prediction/National Weather Service/NOAA/U.S. Department of Commerce.
 2015, updated daily.
 NCEP GDAS/FNL 0.25 Degree Global Tropospheric Analyses and Forecast Grids.
 Research Data Archive at the National Center for Atmospheric Research, Computational and Information Systems Laboratory.
+DOI: 10.5065/D65Q4T4Z

 From `rda.urcar.edu <https://rda.ucar.edu/datasets/ds083.3/#!description>`_: "These NCEP FNL (Final) operational global analysis and forecast data are on 0.25-degree by 0.25-degree grids prepared operationally every six hours.
 This product is from the Global Data Assimilation System (GDAS), which continuously collects observational data from the Global Telecommunications System (GTS), and other sources, for many analyses."

-The data are available at https://rda.ucar.edu/datasets/ds083.3/#!description.
+The data are available from UCAR `here <https://rda.ucar.edu/datasets/ds083.3/#!description>`_.
 Data are free but registration is required.

 Model architecture
 ------------------
 The model used to produce these simulations is the Weather Research and Forecasting Model (WRF) V3.9.1.1 from the National Center for Atmospheric Research (NCAR).
-The WRF is “a next-generation mesoscale numerical weather prediction system designed for both atmospheric research and operational forecasting applications.”
-For the African Rainfall project, the WRF produces simulations based on actual atmospheric conditions.

-ARP divides the African continent into over 35609 WRF modelling domains.
-For each domain of 50x50 cells, WRF is run on a personal computer of a volunteer, who shares spare computing resources via the WCG.
+ARP divides the African continent into over 35609 WRF modelling units.
+For each unit of 50x50 cells, WRF is run on a personal computer of a volunteer, who shares spare computing resources via the WCG.
 It calculates episodes of two days’ worth of weather with output for every 15 minutes (193 total time steps each).

-Each WRF domain is triply nested.
+Each WRF unit is triply nested.
 Hence, it first calculates at a coarse resolution of 9km x 9km covering a 468km x 468km region with historical boundary conditions from NOAA's Global Forecast System (GFS-ANL).
 Within the center of this domain, it calculates the next domain at the intermediate resolution of 3 km (156 km x 156 km) with the boundary conditions set by the coarser domain calculation.

-Finally, a domain of 52 km x 52km is calculated at the center of the intermediate domain.
+Finally, a unit of 52 km x 52km is calculated at the center of the intermediate domain.
 Vertically, the atmosphere is divided into 51 layers so that the output is produced on a 52x52x51 grid.

 Model input parameter values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^